By Joseph Forster

 It looks fine without but it could look even better with a white plaster finish.

 After applying the render powder, I did a little texturing around the base and some weathering near the ground and on the roof.

-I just dusted some of the render powder on the roof, then sprayed it with Testers flat varnish.
+To create the effect, I just dusted some of the render powder on the roof, then sprayed it with Testers flat varnish.

 I used some Vallejo Brown Earth texture paint around the base.

 In the Caribbean, it rains.
 Lacking gutters, many of these buildings will be muddy near the ground where the roof runoff hit the ground.
 I use Citadel Typhus Corrosion, thinned with water to weather the lower portions of the walls.